botilka/botilka/README.md

 # BOTILKA

-An modern & easy-to-user Event Sourcing & CQRS library built on top of Symfony components.
+An modern & easy-to-use Event Sourcing & CQRS library built on top of Symfony components.

-It can leverage API Platform to expose the `Commands`, `Queries` via REST.
+It can leverage [API Platform](https://api-platform.com) to expose the `Commands` and `Queries` via REST.

 ## Main features